philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

   problem-solved together, and now the kid can wear whatever they want on the weekend, and on school days, the mother puts out 2 outfits and the daughter picks one.
 * Having kids write even basic goals for themselves (sports, academics) is very powerful.
-It seems so grow-up and serious.
+It seems so grown-up and serious.
 Writing things down is much more powerful than just talking about it.
 You can even ask kids to write down a schedule and figure out how they're going to make time for the things they want to do.
 * Don't take hope away by protecting them from disappointment: don't say "it's very unlikely you can